 Italians take the word “slow” to a whole new meaning but they don’t see it as slow.
 It’s more of a take it easy.
 They walk slowly taking in their surroundings wandering with no particular place to go and they started the Slow Food Movement.
 It can be difficult for people outside of Southern Europe to adapt to this new way of life but eventually you realize just how relaxing and carefree life is if you just slow down.
 The days are longer as they start earlier and finish later with a good “siesta” in the afternoon to recharge the batteries after a long lunch.
 Lunch can last for hours and this is a great way to de-stress and reconnect with your friends and family.
 The food is wholesome and a pleasure to eat, you know while you are eating that it is nourishing you.
 Not like grabbing a sandwich on the go!
 Life is so much better if you aren’t flying through it and you take the time to really breathe it in and enjoy it.

-The Food and wines of the Treviso region are rustic and traditional.
-It is a land of loved oils, meat with a particular alluring flavour, fragrant garlic salami and a local variety of large salami called “sopresse” which is served, warmed and sprayed with a dash of balsamic vinegar.
+The wonderful Food and wines of Treviso are rustic, traditional and largely undiscovered by people outside of the Veneto region.
+It is a land of loved oils and meats with a particular alluring flavour.
+From fragrant garlic salami to a local variety of large salami called “sopressa” the meats are best served warmed and sprayed with a dash of balsamic vinegar.
 Many of the traditional foods are accompanied perfectly with slices of grilled polenta or fresh bread.
-Something that all of the products share in common are the family run findings at which they are produced to the highest quality following generations of expertise.
+Something that all of the products here share in common are the family run findings at which they are produced.
+Made by artisan producers to the highest quality they follow generations of expertise.

-A place of charms with its gentle rolling hills, fascinating vineyards and its rich fierce plain, The Prosecco Road has a character of its own.
-The piedmont woods offer a refuge for many species of animals and the fish-rich waters of its many rivers and streams offer an abundance of trout and even eels.
+This really is place of charms with its gentle rolling hills, fascinating vineyards and its rich fierce plain.
+The home of the Prosecco Road it has a character of its own.
+The woods offer a refuge for many species of animals and the fish-rich waters of its many rivers and streams offer an abundance of trout and even eels.

 Ancient flavours can be found in the small farms, family run vineyards and traditional restaurants that are characteristic places with a welcoming style.
-The local fooderies are derived from old peasant dwellings and often keep their original style which dates back to the beginning of property.
-Amazing panoramic views of the Prosecco hills can be enjoyed whilst tasting delicious recipes made from the natural ingredients of the land and whilst drinking the award winning locally produced wines.
+The rustic appeal of the local fooderies derived from old peasant dwellings often keep their original style which dates back to the beginning of property.
+It is hard to imagine that an area so rustic and traditional can offer such a beautiful cuisine to accompany it's fine quality Prosecco.
+All can be enjoyed with amazing panoramic views of the Prosecco hills whilst tasting delicious recipes made from the natural ingredients of the land and drinking the award winning locally produced wines.